 What do you think about UpRide?

-If reported, what was the reporting process?
+If reported, If the incident was reported, could you shed light on the reporting process?

 Want to share your story?

 We’d love to hear from you.
 If you would like to share your stories and experience as a cyclist please reach out to the UpRide team.